MMesch/cmap_builder/README.md

 # blender colormap builder

 ## Overview
-This is a blender script that allows to generate colormaps in the uniform colorspace CAM02-UCS by drawing a 3d path in blender.
+This is a blender script that allows to generate colormaps in the uniform colorspace CAM02-UCS (thank you colorspacious) by drawing a 3d spline path or a 3d spline surface in blender.

 ## Installation
 1. clone the git repository somewhere on your system: `git clone ...`